 - Gambling Prevention Services is a project that focuses on preventing problem gambling among youth in Ottawa and Muskegon counties.
 By integrating curricula into other existing programs such as Bavolek Nurturing Parenting Program, the Strengthening Families 10-14 program (for both parents and youth), SFP 10-14 booster sessions, Botvin Life Skills, Raise Your Voice and Total Trek Quest, this project will educate parents about the risks of on on-line gambling, and how to support their youth in avoiding risky behavior.
-It will also educate youth on gambling risks and to off-set 'magical thinking'. - Muskegon Parenting Initiative (MPI) is a growing coalition of service providers, concerned community members, parents, faith leaders, and other informal area leaders that are working to transform the way Muskegon County views parenting classes and offers parenting classes that are responsive to community needs. - Parent Education Services provides evidence-based parent education classes in Muskegon County.
+It will also educate youth on gambling risks and to off-set 'magical thinking'.
+These programs are able to be delivered via an in person, virtual or hybrid format. - Muskegon Parenting Initiative (MPI) is a growing coalition of service providers, concerned community members, parents, faith leaders, and other informal area leaders that are working to transform the way Muskegon County views parenting classes and offers parenting classes that are responsive to community needs.

+• Parent Education Services provides evidence-based parent education classes in Muskegon County.
 Classes cover a variety of parenting topics but include tools for parents on discipline, setting family rules, and building strong and positive relationships.
 Current curricula being used are the Nurturing Parenting program by Dr. Stephen Bavolek, Conscious Discipline, and the SFP 10-14 program.
 All curricula have been found to significantly improve parenting skills and family relationships, and reduce problem behaviors, delinquency, and alcohol and drug abuse in children.
 Child maltreatment also decreases as parents learn effective parenting skills and strengthen the bond with their children.
+These programs are able to be delivered via an in person, virtual or hybrid format.